choderalab/ensembler/README.md

 Each script can be run from the command-line with a '-h' flag, which will print information on their usage.
 They are intended to be run in the following order:

-1. InitMSMSeederProject.py
+1. MSMSeederInit
-2. GatherTargets.py
+2. MSMSeederGatherTargets
-3. GatherTemplates.py
+3. MSMSeederGatherTemplates
-4. BuildModels.py
-5. RefineImplicitMD.py
+5. MSMSeederRefineImplicitMD
-6. Solvate.py
+6. MSMSeederSolvate
-7. RefineExplicitMD.py
+7. MSMSeederRefineExplicitMD
-8. PackageModels.py
+8. MSMSeederPackageModels

 The scripts have been parallelized with MPI where useful.
 Furthermore, the MD refinement steps use the OpenMM simulation package, which has particularly high